Tsjippy/positionalaccounts/README.md

-This module adds the posibility of having account attached to a function rather than a person.
+This module adds the posibility of having an account attached to a function rather than a person.

 This adds the folowing benefits:<br>
 * Roles and permissions can be added to a function and not to a person<br>